wp-plugins/ik-facebook/readme.txt

 * Fix: Fix issue that was causing Profile Photo to not load for some Facebook Profiles.

 = 1.2 =
 * Feature: Adds option to set width of images displayed in feed.
-Will use high-res images if this option is enabled, otherwise outputs thumbnails.
+Will use high-res images if this option is enabled, otherwise output thumbnails.
 * Feature: Adds ability to output the Dark or Light color scheme for the Like Button, both in the Feed, Widget and the standalone Like Button.

 = 1.1.2 =